astronomer/docs/astro/create-link-connections.md

 2. Add the provider package name to your project's `requirements.txt` file includes the provider package for the resource you connected to.
 Save your changes.
 3. Run `astro deploy` to rebuild your containers and push the changes to your Deployment.

+## Deployment sharing

+You can configure whether Astro links connections to all Deployments in the workspace, or if you need to manually assign a connection to each individual Deployments.
+This means that you can configure a connection with default values for your sandbox or development environment and set the configuration so that all Deployments in a Workspace use the development environment by default.
+Then, when you create new Deployments, they automatically have a default connection to your development environment.

+When you're ready for your Deployments to connect to your production environment, you can either replace the connection or [override the connection field](#override-connection-fields) values with your production resource information.

+If you change the setting from **Restricted** to **Linked to all Deployments**, Astro respects any Connection Field Overrides that you might have configured for existing linked Deployments.

+### Setup

+1. Click **Environment** in the main menu to open the **Connections** page.
+2. Click the Connection that you want to add per-Deployment field overrides to.
+3. Click **Deployment Sharing** and toggle the setting to choose either:
+    - **Restricted** - Only share connection individually to Deployments.
+    - **Linked to all Deployments** - Link to all current and future workspaces in this Deployment.
+4. (Optional) You can also change the default connection field values.
+5. Click **Update connection** to save.

 ## Override connection fields

 If you create a connection and link it to a Deployment, you can later edit the connection to specify field overrides.
 When you override a field, you specify particular values that you want to use for a specific Deployment, but not for others.
 This way, you can configure the connection and authentication a single time, but still have the flexibility to customize connection at the Deployment level.